kapitankaszanka/netinfscript/docs/doc_devices_file.md

 The database uses the device's IP address as the master key for the entry, this means that it isn't possible to add two devices with the same IP.
 > The information in bold is required to be completed.
 The rest can be set to 'null'.
 - **IP** - the master key identifying the device.
 - name - device name.
 It is not necessary for the script to function properly.
 It is used to create files and folders for more convenient searching.
+Default skip.
 - **vendor** - name of the device and possible software version.
 A necessary condition for proper operation.
 The name should match the name in [this file](supported_vendors.md)
-- **port** - the port on which the script will try to establish an SSH connection.
+- port - the port on which the script will try to establish an SSH connection.
+Default 22.
 - connection - entry for later use.
 It is worth setting it to 'ssh', currently it can be set to null.
 - **username** - the username with which the script will connect via SSH.
 - ***password*** - optional or required parameter.
 If you log in with a password, enter it here.
 When logging into devices using public keys, it may be set to null; read key_file.